Dominica: Post-independence

 In the 2009 election, the DLP won 18 of 21 seats.
 The UWP claimed campaign improprieties and embarked on a wide range of protest actions, including boycott of Parliament.
-UWP's boycott lasted at least three unauthorized absences from Parliament for two of their three Elected Representatives in Parliament in violation of Parliamentary procedure, leading to their two seats being declared vacant and by-elections being called to fill them; by-elections were conducted for those two vacant seats in July 2010, and the UWP again won both seats.
+UWP's boycott caused at least three unauthorised absences from Parliament for two of their three elected representatives in violation of Parliamentary procedure, leading to their two seats being declared vacant and by-elections called to fill them in July 2010 The UWP held both seats.
 The DLP under Skerrit went on to win the 2014 Dominican general election.